Android powered HTC Hero vs the iPhone 3G / 3GS

 HTC has been an early adopter of the google backed Android Mobile Platform.
 While the initial Android devices were Google branded and had little competition for the iPhone 3G, the latest HTC Android that is customized with its Sense UI is something that gives the iPhone and the Palm Pre a run for its money.

-Let me begin straight with the verdict on this one – HTC Hero comes very close to beat the Apple iPhone 3GS, to an extent it does excel in some parts, but the Android platform and the Hero hardware just fall short of being a clear winner in this case.
-Now whether its the Android OS that lacks something or the hardware has less horse power is your call, but the overall experience with the iPhone is still somewhat better than the HTC Hero.
+Let me begin straight with the verdict on this one – HTC Hero comes remarkably close to beat the Apple iPhone 3GS, to extent it does excel in some parts, but the Android platform and the Hero hardware just fall short of being a clear winner in this case.
+Now whether, it’s the Android OS that lacks something or the hardware have less horse power is your call, but the overall experience with the iPhone is still somewhat better than the HTC Hero.
 Having said that, the Hero is certainly a lovely device and the looks are stunning!
-Going forward the Hero convinces me that the next HTC running Android 2.0 might well be an iPhone Killer for sure…
+Moving forward the Hero convinces me that the next HTC running Android 2.0 might well be an iPhone Killer for sure…

 HERO is powered with Android V1.5 (Cupcake), which brings in a lot of things including an onscreen keyboard.
-The iPhone QWERTY is great and the HTC Hero though very good, is not really a great in that department.
+The iPhone QWERTY is great, and the HTC Hero though darned good, is not actually a great in that department.

 HTC hero packs in a better loudspeaker and impressive battery life.
 It also matches up to the iPhone with a teflon quote to the white version and a similar oil resistant oleophobic coating to the LCD.
 AGPS, Digital Compass, Accelerometer etc its all there!
 With a better GPU the iPhone 3GS certainly delivers better gaming experience (the App Store is a big advantage).